yashmadan123/mslearn-openai/Instructions/Labs/07-content-filters-azureOpenAI.md

 Content filters are applied to prompts and completions to prevent potentially harmful or offensive language being generated.

 1. In Azure OpenAI Studio, view the **Content filters** page from the left navigation menu.
-1. Select **Create customized content filter** and review the default settings for a content filter.
+1. Select **Create content filter** and review the default settings for a content filter.

     Content filters are based on restrictions for four categories of potentially harmful content: